-Prof. Charity W. Gichuki is a Professor of Immunopathology, currently working as the Deputy Vice-Chancellor in charge of Administration, Finance and Planning at Meru University of Science and Technology (MUST).
-Prof. Gichuki holds a PhD (1994) from the University of Glasgow and Bachelor of Veterinary Medicine (BVM, 1987) from the University of Nairobi.
-After graduating with a BVM, Prof Gichuki practiced as a veterinary surgeon with the Government of Kenya (Laikipia District) between July 1987 and September 1988, after which she joined the Kenya Trypanosomiasis Research Institute (KETRI) where she worked for eleven years (September 1988 to August 1999).
+Prof. Charity Gichuki, is a Professor of Immunopathology, currently working as the Deputy Vice Chancellor in charge of Administration, Finance and Planning at the Meru University of Science and Technology (MUST).
+Prof Gichuki holds a PhD (1994) from the University of Glasgow and Bachelor of Veterinary Medicine (BVM, 1987) from the University of Nairobi.
+After graduating with a BVM, Prof Gichuki practiced as a veterinary Surgeon with the Government of Kenya (Laikipia District) between July 1987 and September 1988, after which she joined the Kenya Trypanosomiasis Research Institute (KETRI) where she worked for eleven years (September 1988 to August 1999).
 At KETRI, she rose through the ranks from an Assistant Research Officer to Senior Research Officer.
 She then joined Kenyatta University as a lecturer in 1999 until 2011, where she grew through the ranks to an Associate Professor in the School of Pure and Applied Sciences.
-Between 2003 and 2005, she was a consultant for a Non-Governmental Organisation, Africa Harvest Biotech Foundation International, where she served as the Technical Director on community development projects to various end user communities, mainly small scale farmers.
-In May, 2011, she joined the Presbyterian University of East Africa (PUEA), as a Professor in charge of Research and Development.
-While working there, she grew to become the Deputy Vice-Chancellor, in charge of Academic Affairs, Administration and Finance.
-These assignments have honed Prof Gichuki’s skills in developing, soliciting funding for and implementing research and development projects and have given her valuable experience in institutional development and management.
+Between 2003 and 2005, she was a consultant for an NGO, Africa Harvest Biotech Foundation International, where she served as the Technical Director of community development projects to various end user communities, mainly small scale farmers.
+In May 2011, she joined the Presbyterian University of East Africa (PUEA), as a Professor in charge of Research and Development.
+While working there, she grew to become the Deputy Vice Chancellor, in charge of Academic Affairs, Administration and Finance.
+These assignments have honed Prof Gichuki skills in developing, soliciting funding for and implementing research and development projects and has given her valuable experience in institutional development and management.

 Dr. Elijah Walubuka holds a Bachelors degree from Daystar University, a Masters degree from Egerton University and a Doctor of Philosophy (Ph.D.) in Business Management and Administration from Kabarak University.
-Dr. Walubuka is a career administrator with over 15 years of senior Management experience.
+Dr. Walubuka is a career administrator with over 15 years of Senior Management experience.
 He previously worked for Childcare International – Kenya as the County Director in charge of Child Sponsorship.
 He has served as a Senior Assistant Registrar and Deputy Registrar at Meru University of Science and Technology (MUST).
 Dr. Walubuka is a full member at the Institute of Human Resource Management (IHRM), Kenya Institute of Management (KIM) and the National Quality Institute (NQI).
-Dr. Walubuka is currently the the Registrar in charge of Administration and Planning and Deputy Management Representative at Meru University of Science and Technology.
+He is currently the Management Representative.

-Mr. Nephat Njeru holds a Masters Degree in Business Administration (Finance) from Jomo Kenyatta University of Agriculture and Technology (JKUAT) and a Bachelor of Commerce (Accounting) from Kenyatta University.
+Nephat Njeru holds a Masters Degree in Business Administration (Finance) from Jomo Kenyatta University of Agriculture and Technology (JKUAT) and a Bachelor of Commerce (Accounting) from Kenyatta University.
 He is also a Certified Public Accountant.
-Before joining Meru University of Science and Technology in June 2009, Mr. Njeru was an accountant in Jomo Kenyatta University of Agriculture and Technology (JKUAT).
+Prior to joining Meru University of Science and Technology in June 2009 Mr. Njeru was an accountant in Jomo Kenyatta University of Agriculture and Technology (JKUAT).